Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 How often should I replace Ford Fiesta brake pads?

-Brake pad life varies based on driving conditions, but typically expect 30,000-60,000 km.
-City driving and heavy traffic reduce pad life significantly.
+Brake pad life varies based on driving conditions, but typically expect 30,000–60,000 km.
+City driving and heavy Gauteng or Cape Town commuter traffic reduce pad life significantly — SA owners often replace fronts at 35,000–40,000 km.

 Can I drive with squeaking brakes?

-Light squeaking may be normal, but persistent loud squealing indicates worn pads that need immediate attention to prevent rotor damage.
+Light squeaking on a cold start or after overnight moisture may be normal.
+Persistent loud squealing during every braking application indicates worn pads that need immediate attention to prevent rotor scoring and a much more expensive repair.

 Why do my brakes feel different after replacement?

-New brake pads require a bedding-in period of 200-300 km of normal driving to achieve optimal performance and feel.
+New brake pads and discs require a bedding-in period of 200–300 km of normal driving.
+During this time, pad material transfers evenly onto the disc surface, achieving optimal friction and consistent pedal feel.

 Should I replace brake discs when changing pads?